isomerpages/imda-codesg/_infocomm-media-clubs-cca/EXCEL: A Platform to Excel/Overview.md

 * Empowering Youths in Mental Health by Northbrooks Secondary School
 * Healing Cafe by Raffles Girls' School
 * MentalStop by School of Science and Technology
-* Be Well Buddy by St Margarets'
+* Be Well Buddy by St Margaret's Secondary School

 #### Accomplishment
 <u> Media Category </u>